Just Dance 2020: Gameplay

-The Chinese version doesn't feature the traditional karaoke-styled lyrics and is instead replaced with scrolling lyrics that are translated to Chinese, even when in Kids Mode and the "World Dance Floor" mode, which is only matched with players across China in the Chinese version instead of being matched with players across the world in the International version.
-The Just Dance Unlimited service for the Chinese version is different than the International version, but it can't be used between both versions, as they are separate versions of the service.
+The Chinese version of the game does not feature the traditional karaoke-styled lyrics and is instead replaced with scrolling lyrics that are translated to Chinese, even when in Kids Mode and the "World Dance Floor" mode, which is only matched with players across China in the Chinese version instead of being matched with players across the world in the International version.
+The Just Dance Unlimited service for the Chinese version is different than the international version, but it can't be used between both versions, as they are separate versions of the service.
 Furthermore, online multiplayer is added as an exclusive feature to the Chinese version to coincide with the release of Just Dance 2023 Edition.
 Unlike the said game, it's played in public parties of up to six players in custom playlists.
-However, the Chinese version's menu design is based on the current installment of the main series, which changes alongside its release, albeit with seasonal events, which temporary replaces it with a special menu design based on the current seasonal event.
-Starting from Season 7, the Sweat Mode is removed and it's instead replaced with a built-in kCal tracker shown below the player's name.
+However, the Chinese version's menu design is based on the current installment of the main series (up into Just Dance 2022), which changes alongside its release, albeit with seasonal events, which temporary replaces it with a special menu design based on the current seasonal event.
+Starting from Season 7, the Sweat Mode is removed and it's instead replaced with an optional built-in kCal tracker shown below the player's name.
+The "Double Rumble" routines from Just Dance 2018 are playable in the Chinese version within Just Dance Unlimited and don't require a second Joy-Con, therefore using the traditional gameplay.
+Furthermore, select Mashups from Just Dance 2016 and Just Dance 2017, including the Quadro Mashup of "You’re On My Mind" from Just Dance 2015, which was an unlockable Ubisoft Connect reward in the former game, are available as well.